JDeeth/mu2tweak/doc/InstallInstructions.md

 The OEM MU-2 overrides the default X-Plane radio tuner commands, and currently does it in a way that tunes the radios in incorrect/incomplete steps. e.g. NAV radios tune in increments of 0.01 MHz rather than 0.05, COM radios tune in increments of 0.01 MHz also rather than 0.025 or 0.00833.
 It also does not update the frequency on the roller drum displays if something other than the user has changed the frequency.

-This plugin overrides the commands back, so the NAV radios tune in 0.05 MHz steps and the COM radios tune in 8.33 KHz steps.
+This plugin provides new commands that increment the frequencies correctly, and replacement datarefs for animating the roller drums.

-It provides replacement datarefs for animating the roller drums.
 To implement:

 1. After saving a backup copy, edit `MU2/objects/VAR_OEM_Radio Stack/VAR_OEM_Radio_Stack.obj`
 2. Search for `frequency`.
 There are 20 lines that start `ANIM_rotate_begin` and mention a dataref - one for each drum (5 drums per radio, 4 radios).
 Each dataref needs to be replaced: